scality/cloudserver/docs/USING_PUBLIC_CLOUDS.rst

 Troubleshooting
 ~~~~~~~~~~~~~~~

-Make sure your :code:`~/.s3cfg` file has credentials matching your local
+Make sure the :code:`~/.s3cfg` file's credentials match the local
 CloudServer credentials defined in :code:`conf/authdata.json`.
-By default, the
+The default
-access key is :code:`accessKey1` and the secret key is :code:`verySecretKey1`.
+access key is :code:`accessKey1` and the default secret key is
-For more informations, refer to our template `~/.s3cfg <./CLIENTS/#s3cmd>`__ .
+:code:`verySecretKey1`.
+See the `~/.s3cfg <./CLIENTS/#s3cmd>`__  template
+for details.

-Pre-existing objects in your MS Azure container can unfortunately not be
+CloudServer cannot access pre-existing objects in your MS Azure container
-accessed by CloudServer at this time.
+at this time.

-For any data backend
+For Any Data Backend
 --------------------

-From the CloudServer repository
+From the CloudServer Repository
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 config.json
 ^^^^^^^^^^^

 ..
 IMPORTANT::
-   You only need to follow this section if you want to define a given location as the default for a specific endpoint
+   Only follow this section to define a given location as the default for a specific endpoint

-Edit the :code:`restEndpoint` section of your :code:`config.json` file to add an endpoint definition matching the location you want to use as a default for an endpoint to this specific endpoint.
+Edit the :code:`restEndpoint` section of :code:`config.json` file to add an endpoint definition matching the location you want to use as a default for an endpoint to this specific endpoint.

-In this example, we'll make :code:`custom-location` our default location for the endpoint :code:`zenkotos3.com`:
+In this example, :code:`custom-location` is the default location for the endpoint :code:`zenkotos3.com`:

 .. code:: json